meri-leeworthy/meri-garden-astro/src/posts/Disaster Communism and Anarchism in the Streets.md

 ---
-author:
+author: 'Nick Southall'
-  - Nick Southall
-type: book
+type: 'book'
+title: 'Disaster Communism and Anarchism in the Streets'
+slug: 'disaster-communism-and-anarchism-in-the-streets'
 ---

 Naomi Klein, The Shock Doctrine - disaster capitalism

 Rebecca Solnit, A Paradise Built In Hell